damjanbab/intuition-core/docs/21_AGENT_SOP.md

 ## 1. Prerequisites

 - Read and understand `00_CANON.md`, `01_NORTH_STAR.md`, `02_SYSTEM_SPEC.md`, `03_ROADMAP.md`, `20_MISSIONS_AND_AGENTS.md`, and `22_GIT_GOVERNANCE.md`.
+- Before touching a mission, read the relevant **mission group brief** (stored under `missions/groups/`); it anchors the context, dependencies, and review plan.
 - Ensure the local dev environment can run the stack: Datomic, Ring server, HTMX/Hiccup UI, Garden styles, bidi routing (or approved alternative), and the full test suite.
 - Verify you have a dedicated terminal session; agents must not share shells or rely on side channels.
 - GitHub credentials are preconfigured on this machine via `~/.git-credentials` and `GITHUB_TOKEN`; never write tokens into the repo or logs.
 If authentication fails, notify the system owner instead of re-adding secrets.